Version Control Best Practices for Software Development

 Continuous Feedback: Set up notifications for build failures to ensure that developers are immediately informed of issues.

-2. Maintain a Single Source Repository with Version Control
+2. Maintain a Single Source Repository with Version Control Software

 Branching Strategies: Implement a branching strategy such as Git Flow or trunk-based development to manage feature development and releases effectively.